shiyawang/rmarkdown_test/test.md

     ## 5  0.31      Good      J     SI2  63.3    58   335  4.34  4.35  2.75
     ## 6  0.24 Very Good      J    VVS2  62.8    57   336  3.94  3.96  2.48

-Now we wan to see just how much money we can waste.
+Now we want to see just how much money we can waste.
 We'll look at the average price according to the cut.

 ``` r
 graph_data <- diamonds %>%